marcbachmann/node-html-pdf/README.md

-  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"] "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000           // Timeout that will cancel phantomjs, in milliseconds
+  "phantomPath": "./node_modules/phantomjs/bin/phantomjs", // PhantomJS binary which should get downloaded automatically "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"] "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,           // Timeout that will cancel phantomjs, in milliseconds

+  // HTTP Headers that are used for requests "httpHeaders": {
+    // e.g.
+    "Authorization": "Bearer ACEFAD8C-4B4D-4042-AB30-6C735F5BAC8B"
+  }

 }
 ```